bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ???

-Let's discuss these terms in more detal
+Let's discuss these terms in more detail

 ---